dhroth/count_quasars/README.md

 The code has many configuration options located in countQuasars.conf.
 The parameters are documented in the file.

-# Plot Provenance
+# Output

-The output of this code is a plot.
-On the right side of the plot, the code puts the name of the person who ran the code and the git revision hash.
-This is done so plots can be reproduced.
-Therefore, it is important that you commit all of your changes immediately before making any plots that you intend to save, since otherwise, the git version will not refer to the code that actually ran to generate the plot.
+When run with the --dryrun argument, the `countQuasars.py` script will show the output plot but will not save any results to disk.
+When this argument is not present, it will save the output plot and tables respectively to `config.outputDir/<current git revision>/config.outFilenamePlt(Tbl)`.
+Because the output filenames are formatted with only the survey, filter, and reddening (as documented in the config file), it is important to commit any changes you make to the config file or the code between output-saving runs unless the changes are made exclusively to `config.survey`, `config.f`, and `config.reddening`, since those parameters are saved in the filenames themselves.

+The config file currently in use is also saved to `config.outputDir/<current git revision>`